 At this point the peel should still be soft and can be packed for gifts. it will last about a month but be aware that if t is too moist it will eventually mould.

 If you need them for cooking, leave the peel on the tray for several more days until crunchy.
-Transfer in an airtight container where it will last for months and it is great for flavoring all sort of sweets like – for example – my chocolate crostata .
+Wrap in kitchen paper, transfer in a container where it will last for months and it is great for flavoring all sort of sweets like – for example – my chocolate crostata .

 The leftover syrup is great on pannacotta.